Bropell/MechaCar_Statistical_Analysis/README.md

 The third task was to use the T-test function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
-Based on the image below, which is the output from the T-test, and using a 95% significance level, there is a p-value over .05 meaning we would fail to reject the null hypothesis stating that there is a statistical difference betweeen all lots and the mean.
+Based on the image below, which is the output from the T-test, and using a 95% significance level, there is a p-value over .05 meaning we would fail to reject the null hypothesis and state that there is a statistical similarity betweeen all lots and the mean.

 <h3 align="center">T-Test All Lots</h3>